 The best 16 things to do in Cusco in 2 days:

 Cusco is situated at an altitude of 3,200 meters so make sure to take it slow and acclimate.
 We recommend to drink Coca Tea often to help prevent altitude sickness.
+There are also many restaurants to enjoy fresh and local Peruvian food in Cusco.

 16. Plaza San Francisco